-ATTENTION [March 30, 2020] Considering the current challenges of the COVID-19 pandemic, the Small Government program has been placed on hold and the May 7, 2020 voting meeting postponed.
-The few remaining cure submission deadlines are being maintained in order to have equity.
+ATTENTION - On April 8, 2020, considering the challenges of the COVID-19 pandemic and the uncertainty of the capital bill (funding source for Small Government), we announced that the Small Government program was placed on hold and the May 7, 2020 voting meeting cancelled.
+All cure submission deadlines were maintained in order to have equity, but draft scores were not provided.
+This message remains unchanged.
 Please watch the OPWC's Home Page for updated messages concerning the status of OPWC funding.
-This page will be updated concerning any additional changes to the Small Government process.
+The Small Government web page will be updated concerning any additional changes to the Small Government process.

 The onus for a complete application in on the applicant.
 Due to the competitive nature of the program and to maintain fairness and consistency, all applicants are directed to use the provided materials.
 Your application documents provided to the district and these online materials contain what is needed to be at your best competitive advantage.
 The administrator does not identify deficiencies.

 Round 34 Materials

 • What's New: Summary of Changes for Round 34

 • Applicants Manual